New Day Will Rise

-"New Day Will Rise" is the debut single by Israeli singer Yuval Raphael.
+"New Day Will Rise" (יום חדש יעלה, yum hadsh yaala) is the debut single by Israeli singer Yuval Raphael.
 It was written by Keren Peles and produced by Tomer Biran.
 It was released on 9 March 2025 through Tedy Productions.
 The song represented in the Eurovision Song Contest 2025, where it finished second with 357 points.

 The song is described by Israeli media outlets alongside Peles as a song that advocates growth and hope through hard times for Israelis.
 The song received mixed reception from both Israeli and international media, drawing some praise for Raphael's vocals and the song's musical composition.
 However, it also received heavy criticism for its perceived generic nature and the inclusion of French within the song; the latter criticism came primarily from Israeli media.
 "New Day Will Rise" enjoyed commercial success in its native country, peaking at number one.

 Composition and release

 "New Day Will Rise" was sung by Yuval Raphael (left) and written by Keren Peles (right).

 "New Day Will Rise" was written by Keren Peles and produced by Tomer Biran.
-The song's singer, Yuval Raphael, survived the October 7 attacks and the Nova music festival massacre, where she hid in a shelter amongst dead bodies to avoid being killed by Hamas militants during the massacre.

 The song features verses in three languages: English, French, and Hebrew, with the song being described by Israel Hayom's Nathan Stollero as an encouragement to "look forward, towards the future, with the intention of developing and growing".
 Another analysis by writer Guy Solo from Israeli Eurovision fansite EuroMix stated that the song featured the themes of "love and hope", adding that the song's lyrics "speak of coping with loss, separation and pain, but also of the possibility of overcoming and renewal".
 In interviews, Peles stated the song was meant to represent a "new sunrise" that Israelis wish for after the Gaza war.
 Peles later added in Ynet in response to calls for Israel's exclusion from Eurovision that she wanted the song to "place the beautiful, beating Israeli heart at the center...
 The more they try to bring her down, the stronger she rises."

 The song premiered on 9 March 2025 during a special broadcast on Kan 11.
 A Hebrew Bible verse from is featured within the song; when it was originally released, the original version featured a mispronunciation of the verse.
 As a result, a rerecorded version with the proper pronunciation was released three days later.